 Land Acknowledgement: Winterthur Museum, Garden & Library acknowledges and honors the Lenape who inhabited the lands of Winterthur and what is today northern Delaware and Pennsylvania prior to European contact.
 Lenape lifeways in Delaware once included activities along large drainage ways of the Delaware River and the Brandywine; smaller bodies of water, such as Clenny Run on the Winterthur property, were likely to have been grounds for hunting, fishing and gathering activities.
 May we remember the meaning and sacredness of this land for the Lenape who once made it their home and for the value it holds for all of us today.
 Winterthur Museum, Garden & Library Land Acknowledgement was created in collaboration with Chief Dennis Coker of the Lenape Tribe of Delaware, 2021.

-We will accept 2025-2026 research fellowship applications beginning November 1, 2024.
+Accepting 2025-2026 research fellowship applications beginning November 1, 2024.